 equitation with a focus on optimum use of balance and core energy, and line of sight;

-Team coaching, and private coaching with Leslie and Antonio is available to all student in the 3-5 day course format; group classes are small (3-8, Max) to ensure high quality.
+Team coaching, and private coaching with Leslie and Antonio is available to all students in the 3-5 day course format; group classes are small (3-8, Max) to ensure high quality.
 For personal coaching and apprenticeship opportunities contact

 QUESTIONS AND ANSWERS